gregoryalary/comp-o-poc/README.md

 - Listing of the available services
 - Listing of the required interfaces of a component-based service
 - Check of the compatibility between a required interface and a service
-- Automatic generation of composite services descriptions
+- Automatic generation of composite service descriptions